This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 The weather on day 2 was much better.
 The sun woke me up earlier and because there was a calisthenics park right outside the hotel, I went out to do my morning workout.

-I really needed it, since the last time I did any calisthenics exercise was 4 days ago in Chisinau, when I did 10 minute set of pullovers and chin-ups.
+I needed it, since the last time I did any calisthenics exercise was 4 days ago in Chisinau, when I did 10 minute set of pullovers and chin-ups.
 This time I did a whole body push-pull calisthenics drop sets to completely exhaust my body.
 After the workout, I was ready to conquer the city.

 Today we had only one goal.
 Find a ticket office, that sells Chernobyl tours.
 We are leaving Ukraine in two days, so we must buy tickets today and go to Chernobyl tomorrow.